edeliver/edeliver/README.md

 Deploying to staging can be used to test your releases and upgrades before deploying them to the production hosts.
 Staging is the default target if you don't pass the `[to] production` argument.

+If the `RELEASE_STORE` is a docker image, the deploy command pulls and starts the image with the given tag as version.
+See section __Deploy Docker Releases__ below for details.

 ### Deploy an initial/clean release